Nick-Adams-81/Casino-game/README.md

 This is a game made for the degenerate gambler, while your in a long line at DMV or just bored trying to pass the time, this game's got your back!
 The Foul Mouth Gambler is a former casino employees love letter to the casino business, also a little revenge from a dealers perspective.

 # Tech used
-for our css we're using Purecss, another form of bootstrap, the API's we will be using are Deck of Cards, and Foaas.

 * HTML
 * CSS
 * JavaScript